 Visually, choosing faux stone or brick for your mobile home skirting gives the immediate impression that your home is built on a solid foundation.
-Stacked stone panels like our Norwich Panels have a solid appearance in a variety of colors that are well-suited for many different home styles.
+Stacked stone panels like our Colorado Dry Stack Stone have a solid appearance in a variety of colors that are well-suited for many different home styles.
 The Carlton line of faux rock, stone and brick panels are unique in that they provide the appearance of cut stone or hand-laid brick, while our popular polymer Windsor panels are available in three distinct styles: Random Rock, Slatestone and Stacked Stone.

 If you would prefer to add the look of a solid wood foundation, our Woodland Wall Panels come in four colors — cedar, walnut, oak and unfinished — so you can choose the one that best complements your home’s exterior and surroundings.